by Mike Ruscigno in Bayonne, NJ published on "You Tube"

 September 29, 2017 Mike Ruscigno discovers the first American Bittern anyone has recorded off Lefante Walkway, South Cove Commons mall.
 These birds are very secretive and Mike took this video early in the morning as the sun rose and the tide went down.

 Below is a Buckeye butterfly and a Painted Lady.
 Both were seen at Liberty State Park, Jersey City, NJ on October 6, 2017

 A Snowy Owl visits the roof top of a house in Bayonne NJ.
 We named her Eve because she came to roost in our town on Christmas Eve.
-See the video by Mike Ruscigno below.
+See the video by Mike Ruscigno left.

 See video at left of Harbor Seals in NY Harbor seen from Bayonne Golf Course Walkway/Lefante Walk.

 Video at left: It is called a Rail, but is it a Clapper Rail or a King Rail?
 Seen off the big green bridge of Lefante Way, South Cove Commons Mall, Bayonne NJ.
 Spring 2018.

 Video at left: This Whimbrel was seen walking the mud flats at Rutkowski Park on July 23, 2018.
 So rare, we had to report it to ebird.
 Video by Mike Ruscigno